doctea/vurfx/README.md

   * delete items from history
   * save/load history to file
   * set presets for favourites
+    * starting to implement this with Snapshots...
   * quick-cut button with no-restart mode for sequences
+    * 'o' does this, but think there's a bug
   * stutter time button
   * locking timescale and start of sequence changes to beat tempo/triggers
 * UI features
   * map cp5 sliders to Filter Parameters ('proxy' Parameters?)
-  * map MIDI controls to sliders
+  * map MIDI/OSC controls to sliders
   * map functions to sliders
   * map game controllers to sliders
 * effects/shaders
   * fractal
   * rounded pixel effect
   * vertical stripes effect
-  * mask effect to cut out borders
+  * mask effect to cut out or smooth borders
 * streaming/texture sharing
   * turbojpg stream output / stream to&from tcpsyphon/tcpspout/ofxpimapper?
 * big bugs
   * fix problems and figure out how to make a true fullscreen version
-  * make run as an Application reliably rather than an Applet, to help remove some window border
+    * ported to Processing 3, can now fullscreen, but upscaling has incorrect matrix?
 * improve features
   * better MIDI support
   * better REST/web interface

 ### future plans
-	port to Processing 3 or to some other platform or package learn OSC and interface with that
+* learn OSC and interface with that
-	improve Kinect performance
+* improve Kinect performance
+  * had trouble getting SimpleOpenNI to work on Windows 10, switched to using libFreenect/open-processing-for-kinect library, performance is hugely better but lose rgb/depth registration and potential to use skeleton tracking etc
-	better multi-Kinect support
+* better multi-Kinect support
-	get some more wine
+* get some more wine